SparseOpt/sparseopt.github.io/_pages/publications.md

 </div></p>

 <p><div style="text-align:justify">
-S. Zhou, L. Pan, M. Li and M. Shang, Newton hard-thresholding pursuit for sparse LCP via a new merit function, SIAM Journal on Scientific Computing, 43(2), A772–A799, 2021.
+ Shenglong Zhou, Lili Pan, Mu Li and Meijuan Shang, Newton hard-thresholding pursuit for sparse LCP via a new merit function, SIAM Journal on Scientific Computing, 43(2), A772–A799, 2021.
 <a href="https://doi.org/10.1137/19M1301539">SISC</a>,
 <a href="https://www.researchgate.net/publication/337948990">ResearchGate</a>,